 In 1975, while the Jakarta Governor was Ali Sadikin, Jakarta Provincial Government decided to close the cemetry and move the bodies were buried to the Menteng Pulo cemetery.
 Most of the bones buried here moved to the Netherlands by their family and some are cremated.
 Meanwhile, the tombstones of the cemetery is still maintained and reorganized.
 About 1,200 of the 5000 tombstone of a being part of the Museum Taman Prasasti.

 Museum which opened to the public on July 9, 1977 is an attractive place for visitors to take pictures, because it’s so diverse antique and gravestone inscriptions are available at this location.
 Museum Taman Prasasti open from 9-15 every day with the admission price of Rp 2000.
 For commercial activities such as pre wedding photos, taking pictures for models, or making a yearbook, based on information obtained, you have to pay Rp.
 350.000 for 20 people and if the activity requires the locker room will be charged an additional tariff of Rp.
 100.000

 How to get here (see the route map):

-From Sudirman go to platform 2 and take Yellow Line heading to Depok/Bogor and stop at Manggarai Station and go to platform 3 to change to Red Line/Blue Line heading to Jakarta Kota and stop at Juanda Station then take a 24 minutes walk to the Southwest
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 11 minutes walk to the East.
+Take a 24 minutes walk to the Southwest

 See the link map or the map below